21 Item Items

 6 garter loops (garter straps sold separately)

-Laced with white ribbon
+Laced with white laces

 Lucy is a corset designer, educator, writer, vlogger and consultant based near Toronto, Canada.
 An ambassador between corset wearers and brands, she is dedicated to raising the bar of quality, safety, comfort, aesthetics, and accessibility in the corset industry.
 Lucy is also a science nerd, musician, nutritionist and dog mom.
 Learn more about Lucy's work on her Facebook page.